zenobi-us/zenobi-us/content/posts/2018-05-24-how-i-use-npm.md

 `dev` will first call `docker:run` supplying arguments `tool npm run container:nuxt:dev`.

 These are really just fed into `docker-compose`.
 So we're running the `tool` service defined in `docker-compose.yml` and then telling docker-compose to run `npm run container:nuxt:dev` from within the container.
-Any commands meant to be run within a docker container are labeled as such.
+Any commands meant to be run within a docker container are labelled as such.

 So the chain is :